Cemetery information, cemetery plot maps and online cemetery database.

 You may need to obtain a fire permit if you intend to have an open fire.
 For information on applying for a fire permit please go to Fire Permits page.

 A Building Consent will be required for some temporary structures such as a marquee over 100m2, a platform or stage over 1.4m high.
-Please complete the application forms below.
+Please complete the Application Form for Building Consent (Form 2) (PDF, 461KB) and apply online via Simpli website.

 If you're planning to operate an amusement device such as a merry-go-round, you need a permit.
 An application form can be found in Forms and Applications page.
 For more information about operating the device safely please visit Work safe website.